boxyhq/remix-auth-sso/README.md

 // app/utils/auth.server.ts
 import { Authenticator } from "remix-auth";
 import {
-  BoxyHQSAMLStrategy,
+  BoxyHQSSOStrategy,
-  type BoxyHQSAMLProfile,
+  type BoxyHQSSOProfile,
 } from "@boxyhq/remix-auth-saml";

 // Create an instance of the authenticator, pass a generic with what your
-// strategies will return and will be stored in the session export const authenticator = new Authenticator<BoxyHQSAMLProfile>( sessionStorage
+// strategies will return and will be stored in the session export const authenticator = new Authenticator<BoxyHQSSOProfile>( sessionStorage
 );

 auth.use(
-  new BoxyHQSAMLStrategy(
+  new BoxyHQSSOStrategy(
     {
       issuer: "http://localhost:5225", // point this to the hosted jackson service
       clientID: "dummy", // The dummy here is necessary if the tenant and product are set dynamically from the client side